Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/8-custom-ip-driver-linux.md

 For more details about LKM, refer to the <a href="http://tldp.org/LDP/lkmpg/2.6/html/index.html">Linux Kernel Module Programming Guide</a>.

-In this section you are going to develop a peripheral IP Device driver as a LKM, which is dynamically loadable onto the running Kernel.
-You must build peripheral IP LKM as part of the same kernel build process that generates the base kernel image.
+In this section you are going to develop a peripheral IP device driver as an LKM, which is dynamically loadable onto the running kernel.
+You must build the peripheral IP LKM as part of the same kernel build process that generates the base kernel image.

-***Note*:** If you do not want to compile the device driver, you can skip the example of this section and jump to [Loading Module into Running Kernel and Application Execution](#loading-module-into-running-kernel-and-application-execution).
-In that section, you can use the kernel image, which contains blink.ko (image.ub in the shared ZIP files).
+**Note:** If you do not want to compile the device driver, you can skip the example in this section and jump to [Loading the Module into a Running Kernel and Application Execution](#loading-the-module-into-a-running-kernel-and-application-execution).
+In that section, you can use the kernel image, which contains ``blink.ko`` (``image.ub`` in the shared ZIP files).
 See [Design Files for This Tutorial](2-using-zynq.md#design-files-for-this-tutorial).

 For kernel compilation and device driver development, you must use the Linux workstation.
 Before you start developing the device driver, the